Avelo Airlines: Casino Express Airlines

-Established on July 20, 1987, as Casino Express Airlines, the air carrier began operations in 1989 using Boeing 737-200 jetliners flying exclusively for the Red Lion Hotel and Casino in Elko, Nevada.
+Entrepreneur Tod McClaskey owned the Red Lion Inn and Casino in Elko, Nevada.
+In 1986, he contracted with Royal West Airlines to fly charters to bring gamblers to Elko.
+In 1987, he established Casino Express Airlines.
+From 1987 to 1989, Casino Express operations were flown by contract carrier Spirit of America Airlines, prior to Casino Express receiving its own certificate in 1989.
 Casino Express operated 737 jet service from Elko Regional Airport nonstop to many cities in the US.
 In 1994, Casino Express was operating scheduled weekend-only flights nonstop between Elko (EKO) and Portland, Oregon, (PDX) and Seattle (SEA) with McDonnell Douglas MD-80 jetliners.
 For a short time in 1999, Casino Express Airlines operated one Boeing 737-200 jetliner for the start-up airline Tahoe Air, which provided scheduled passenger air service with nonstop flights from the South Lake Tahoe Airport to Los Angeles International Airport in southern California and also nonstop service to San Jose International Airport in northern California.